sdchang1120/pong-mobile/README.md

 1. Grab a friend to play with
 2. Click the `PLAY` button to start game
 3. Touch and drag paddle (or anywhere on the your half of the playing field) to hit the ball to your opponent
-4. If you miss the ball, your opponent scores a point.
+4. If you miss the ball, your opponent scores a point
 5. Keep playing until you get tired

 ## Tech Used